Microgaming Casinos – The Leader In Gambling Software Excellence

-There’s barely an online casino player in the world who hasn’t heard of Microgaming, or at least come across their games at one time or another.
-Powering hundreds of casinos online, the name is synonymous with high quality gaming.
-I personally love Microgaming games, and see this as the benchmark whenever I’m reviewing a new casino.
-If a casino is powered by Microgaming, you can pretty much bet that it’s a legitimate operators with a great gaming experience to boot.
+There’s barely an player in the world who hasn’t heard of Microgaming, or at least come across their games at one time or another.
+Powering hundreds of casinos, the name is synonymous with high quality gaming.
+I personally love microgaming games, and see this as the benchmark whenever I’m reviewing a new casino.
+If a casino is powered by this software provider, you can pretty much bet that it’s a legitimate operators with a great gaming experience to boot.

-If you see a casino displaying a Microgaming logo, you know you’re in for a treat.
-Likewise, the majority of the world’s favourite slots games are Microgaming products, and you’ll often see these across a number of different online casinos on your travels.
+If you see a casino displaying this provider logo, you know you’re in for a treat.
+Likewise, the majority of the world’s favourite slots games are Microgaming slots, and you’ll often see these across a number of different sites on your travels.

-Microgaming games are open to players from across the world, and on this site we’re focused on gamblers in the UK, Canada and Australia.
-Since 2006/7, US players have been technically unable to enjoy Microgaming games, thanks to anti-gambling laws in the US.
+The games are open to players from across the world, and on this site we’re focused on gamblers in the UK, Canada, EU and New Zealand.
+Since 2006/7, US players have been technically unable to enjoy the software, thanks to anti-gambling laws in the US.
 That’s not to say US players can’t learn a thing or two while they are here, but just that the action is reserved for players living elsewhere.

 What Is Microgaming?

-Microgaming is by far the world’s leading developer of casino games.
-They operate on a licensing basis with some of the best online casinos, allowing these casinos to offer Microgaming games to their players.
+The company is by far the world’s leading developer of casino software.
+They operate on a licensing basis with some of the best casinos, allowing these casinos to offer Microgaming casino games to their players.
 Leveraging this expertise in creating high quality games with impressive graphics, strong themes and plenty of jackpots along the way, leading casinos like the 32Red Group, the Palace Group, Fortune Lounge Group and others have grown to become massive names in online and laterally mobile gambling.
 Whether this would have been possible without Microgaming is highly debateable.

 What Is A Microgaming Casino?

 This is a common question we get asked from newer players, who are often a little confused about how the industry works.
-Basically, a Microgaming casino is any casino that carries software on license from Microgaming.
-Microgaming only develops the games - they do not operate casinos in their own right.
-Instead, they sell licenses to casino operators to use their suite of products, which in turn allows the casinos to present the very best in industry technology to their players.
-When you compare Microgaming games with other types of casino games, particularly some of the games developed in-house by the casinos themselves, the difference is like night and day.
+Basically, Microgaming casinos online are any gambling website that carries software on license from this provider.
+The software company develops the games – they do not operate casinos in their own right.
+Instead, they sell licenses to operators to use their suite of products, which in turn allows the casinos to present the very best in industry technology to their players.
+When you compare Microgaming casino software with others, particularly some of the games developed in-house by the casinos themselves, the difference is like night and day.